SBNSoftware/sbndcode/sbndcode/Commissioning/README.md

 - t0 information is only available for tracks with a unique t0.
 Top-bottom,  up-downstream, and uncategorized tracks do not have unique t0's, and will be assigned a default value of -999.
 - similarly, 3D endpoint information is not accurate for tracks of type 5 (uncategorized).
 The endpoint information in the tree for these types of tracks are the wire intersection endpoints on the collection/induction planes.

-NOTE: A new data product has been created to store the muon track information.
-A pull request has been initiated to merge the changes into sbnobj from branch: `sbnobj/feature/lynnt_obj_comm`.
-If you would like to use the crossing track modules before the pull request has been approved, please pull the files from lynnt_obj_comm to your local sbnobj directory.